atomicojs/atomicojs.github.io/src/doc/webcomponent/quick-start.md

         link: user-interface.md
 ---

-Atomico is created to simplify the development of webcomponents, replacing Classes with expressive and minimalist functions, example:
+Atomico is designed to simplify the creation of webcomponents, replacing Classes with expressive and minimalist functions.

 **Component example**